MrStudios/Documentation/Writerside/topics/ab_configuration.md

 ```

 ### Verification Procedure Timeout
-In this field, you can specify how many time player have to complete verification procedure.
+In this field, you can specify how many times a player has to complete verification procedure.

 ```yaml
 verification-procedure-timeout: 60